Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Some people who experience post-traumatic growth might develop more satisfying relationships with the ones they care about most.
 They can also become more socially active and gregarious.

 They may also value their relationships more, possibly prompting them to do what they can to maintain and improve those relationships.
-The wisdom they've gained through the traumatic experience may also help them with how they interact with others.
+The wisdom they've gained through traumatic events may also help them with how they interact with others.

 Seeing new possibilities